bmc/peoplegen-rust/README.md

 **`jsonl`**

 Creates a [JSON Lines](https://jsonlines.org/) file from a vector of randomly generated `Person` objects.
+The output file must end with `.json`.

 JSON Lines is a line-by-line JSON format, where each object occupies its own text line, and there's no enclosing object or array.
 For instance:

 ```json
 {"first_name":"Cleveland","middle_name":"Darren","last_name":"McQuaid","gender":"M","birth_date":"1993-01-14","ssn":"934-79-3074"}